Nsikak-mbre/HNG12-stage-0/README.md

 # HNG Stage 0 API

-This is a simple API built for HNG Stage 0 Backend Task.
+This is a simple fast Python API built for HNG Stage 0 Backend Task.
 It returns:

 - My registered email
 - The current datetime (ISO 8601 format)